ming076/114Xray/README.md

     }
 ## License

-The images and the corresponding annotations in PIDray Dataset can be used ONLY for academic purposes, NOT for commercial purposes.
+The images and the corresponding annotations in 114Xray Dataset can be used ONLY for academic purposes, NOT for commercial purposes.

-Copyright © 2021 Institute of Software Chinese Academy of Sciences, University of Chinese Academy of Sciences
+Copyright © 2024 South China University of Technology, Pazhou Laboratory, Guangzhou InsightinFuture AI Technology Co., Ltd.

 All rights reserved.